 “Registering for the free trial won’t even take a minute”

-Apart from the aforementioned points to keep in mind for creating a stupendous CTA button that would increase the conversions, eventually increasing the website traffic, there are two things which make a great user experience.
+Apart from the aforementioned points to keep in mind for creating a stupendous CTA button that would increase conversions, eventually increasing the website traffic, there are two things which make a great user experience.

 Lightboxes and Chatbots